 Jump to:Page Content

 Examines strategies and processes of contemporary social change in the United States, other developed countries, developing countries, and transnational contexts.
-Aimed at students who hope to produce social change from varied social platforms including both start-up entrepreneurial efforts and established organizations, and located in the for-profit, non-profit, and governmental sectors.
-Will also explore different methods for producing social change ranging from social and political moblizatoin, through the development of specific products and services that can be scaled up through market processes.
-Through an inductive examination of a large number of social change projects, students will gain a knowledge of how different processes and structures of liberal society can be used to leverage social change efforts including changes in government policy, law reform, social research and development, philanthropy and volunteerism, market processes, and social and political moblization.
-Course should be valuable to students with imagination, initiative, social ambition, and will aim to foster an expertise in social change that consists of keen strategic sensibilities and analogical ability to know what has worked elsewhere and how that can be adopted to one's own circumstances.
+Aimed at students who hope to produce social change from varied social platforms including start-up social enterprises as well as established organizations, and located in the for-profit, non-profit, and governmental sectors.
+Will also explore different methods for producing social change ranging from social and political mobilization, through the development of specific products and services that can be scaled up through market processes and financial markets as well as new cross sector instruments such as social impact bonds, pay for performance contracts and impact investing.
+Through an inductive examination of a large number of social change projects, students will gain a knowledge of how different processes and structures of society can be used to leverage social change efforts as well as how these different processes produce different "end games" from open source to government adoption and can produce profound and lasting change in government policy, social research and development, philanthropy and volunteerism, market processes, and social and political mobilization.
+Course provides a detailed context for students who aspire to make a difference in the world and help drive systemic change.